 However, this study was small, so more research is needed to better establish this link.

-Another January 2021 review in the Journal of Sport Rehabilitation found that IPC helped provide short-term relief from delayed-onset muscle soreness after endurance training.
+A January 2021 review in the Journal of Sport Rehabilitation found that IPC helped provide short-term relief from delayed-onset muscle soreness after endurance training.
 The researchers also noted, however, that these devices didn't have a lasting effect on exercise-induced muscle damage.

 The takeaway: Compression therapy is most effective at preventing or managing underlying blood flow or clotting conditions.
 That said, there's little risk to trying one for athletic purposes — while it isn't a cure-all for your post-workout woes, it can definitely feel good and may help support muscle recovery.